416-901-9984

 Understanding the standard of review isn’t just an academic exercise.
 It shapes your entire appeal strategy:

-Contact Pinto Shekib LLP, Your Toronto Appellate Lawyers
+Contact Pinto Shekib LLP, Your Toronto Appeal Lawyers

 Contact us: 416.901.9984 or info@pintoshekib.ca.